FinnSkers/culin-ai/ai_recipes_by_mood_gemini.md

   - Red pepper flakes (optional)
 - Instructions:
   1. Heat olive oil in a large skillet over medium-high heat.
-  2. Add shrimp and cook for 2-3 minutes per side, until pink and opaque.
+  2. Add shrimp and cook for 2-3 minutes per side, until pink and cooked through.
-  3. Add minced garlic and cook for 1 minute, until fragrant.
+  3. Add minced garlic and red pepper flakes (if using) and cook for 1 minute, until fragrant.
+  4. Stir in zucchini noodles, white wine, and lemon juice.
+Cook for 2-3 minutes, until zucchini is tender-crisp.
+  5. Season with salt and pepper to taste.
+  6. Stir in fresh parsley and serve immediately.

+### Recipe: Speedy Garlic Shrimp Scampi with Zucchini Noodles
+- Description: A light, flavorful, and incredibly fast shrimp scampi made with zucchini noodles instead of pasta for a low-carb, healthy twist.
+- Cuisine: Italian
+- Servings: 2
+- Prep Time: 5 minutes
+- Cook Time: 10 minutes
+- Total Time: 15 minutes
+- Difficulty: Easy
+- Ingredients:
+  - 1 pound shrimp, peeled and deveined
+  - 2 medium zucchini, spiralized or julienned
+  - 4 cloves garlic, minced
+  - 1/4 cup dry white wine
+  - 2 tablespoons olive oil
+  - 2 tablespoons butter
+  - 1/4 cup grated Parmesan cheese
+  - Salt and pepper to taste
+  - Red pepper flakes (optional)
+- Instructions:
+  1. Melt butter with olive oil in a large skillet over medium heat.
+  2. Add minced garlic and cook for about 30 seconds until fragrant.
-  4. Pour in white wine and lemon juice, scraping up any browned bits from the bottom of the pan.
+  3. Pour in white wine and let it simmer for a minute.
+  4. Add shrimp and cook for 2-3 minutes per side, until pink and opaque.
-  5. Stir in zucchini noodles and cook for 2-3 minutes, until tender-crisp.
+  5. Stir in zucchini noodles and cook for 2-3 minutes until tender-crisp.
   6. Season with salt, pepper, and red pepper flakes (if using).
-  7. Stir in fresh parsley and serve immediately.
+  7. Remove from heat and stir in Parmesan cheese.
+  8. Serve immediately.

+### Recipe: Speedy Cheesy Tuna Melt
+- Description: A quick and easy twist on a classic tuna melt, perfect for a weeknight dinner.
+- Cuisine: American
+- Servings: 1
+- Prep Time: 5 minutes
+- Cook Time: 5 minutes
+- Total Time: 10 minutes
+- Difficulty: Easy
+- Ingredients:
+  - 1 can (5 ounces) tuna in water, drained
+  - 1 slice bread
+  - 1 slice cheddar cheese
+  - 1 tablespoon mayonnaise
+  - Salt and pepper to taste
+- Instructions:
+  1. Spread mayonnaise on bread slice.
+  2. Place tuna on bread.
+  3. Top with cheese.
+  4. Microwave for 1-2 minutes, or until cheese is melted and bubbly.
+  5. Season with salt and pepper to taste.

 ## Mood: Healthy